Alia5/GlosSI/docs/Usage.md

     Rename the shortcut in Steam to the Steam-AppID of the game you want to access to community-configs.
     Community configs may only be available **before** you launch the shortcut.
-    AppIDs can be retrieved from AppIDs can be retrieved from [SteamDB](https://steamdb.info/apps/) & [Steambase(https://steambase.io/apps)
+    AppIDs can be retrieved from AppIDs can be retrieved from [SteamDB](https://steamdb.info/apps/) or [Steambase](https://steambase.io/apps)

     <details>
     <summary>Screenie 📸</summary>